gabfssilva/gabfssilva.github.io/_posts/2015-12-09-design-patterns.md

 As developers, we love solving intricate problems, and let's be honests, we love proposing intricate solutions as well.
 However, many of these problems have already been addressed by other people before us.
 Why should we spend time reinventing the wheel when we could leverage solutions that have proven their efficacy time and time again?
 This is where design patterns come into play.

 Despite their numerous advantages, some developers avoid using design patterns, largely due to unfamiliarity or uncertainty about how to appropriately apply them.
 So, is the question on your mind: are design patterns really that important?
-To this query, I respond emphatically: **yes, they are!**.
+To this query, I say emphatically: **yes, they are!**.
 Here are the three main reasons:

 1. **Time-saving**: Using design patterns avoids the need to craft a solution from scratch, saving you a substantial amount of time.
 2. **Standardization**: Design patterns are widely known.
 When you say "I used a factory to create that object," your fellow developers will immediately understand what you mean.